ccnmtl/upgrayedd/README.md

 match found in requirements.txt), which ones failed (and which step they failed on) so you can investigate, and which ones were successfully upgraded.

+There's also a simple, "update world" mode that just makes sure all checked out repos are up to date:

+    $ ./upgrayedd.py --repos=repos.txt \
+      --base=/home/anders/code/python \
+      --uworld=1